Pylons/pyramid/docs/designdefense.rst

-Many web frameworks (Zope, TurboGears, Pylons 1.X, Django) allow for their variant of a :term:`view callable` to accept arbitrary keyword or positional arguments, which are "filled in" using values present in the ``request.POST`` or ``request.GET`` dictionaries or by values present in the "route match dictionary".
+Many web frameworks (Zope, TurboGears, Pylons 1.X, Django) allow for their variant of a :term:`view callable` to accept arbitrary keyword or positional arguments, which are filled in using values present in the ``request.POST`` or ``request.GET`` dictionaries or by values present in the route match dictionary.
 For example, a Django view will accept positional arguments which match information in an associated "urlconf" such as ``r'^polls/(?P<poll_id>\d+)/$``: